 Here is an example showing a before and after of a small MongoDB database collection using the Workbench command prompt to access the local Mongo server:

-In this article we demonstrated new IRI capability to access unstructured data in Cassandra keyspaces and Mongo databases using several Search Matchers in IRI DarkShield.
+In this article we demonstrated new IRI capability to access unstructured data in Mongo databases, Cassandra keyspaces, and Elasticsearch Clusters using several Search Matchers in IRI DarkShield.
 You can check the generated .darkdata model to see the search results that were found and remediated, and check your database to see the updated tables/collections.

-- If PII is embedded in binary objects within your MongoDB or Cassandra collections, we can help automate their extraction to standalone files for DarkShield search/mask operations, and their reimport.
+- If PII is embedded in binary objects within your MongoDB, Cassandra, Elasticsearch collections, we can help automate their extraction to standalone files for DarkShield search/mask operations, and their reimport.

 - The IRI Workbench IDE, built on Eclipse™, front-ends all FieldShield, DarkShield, and related data masking — and broader data handling capabilities — in the IRI Voracity platform.

 - The URL Connection Registry is used to configure and save URL-based data sources used in DarkShield search/mask and CoSort/SortCL (Voracity) ETL operations; e.g., HDFS, Kafka, S3 buckets, MongoDB, S/FTP.
 This registry is similar, but not identical, to the Data Connection registry in IRI Workbench for relational databases sources where ODBC DSNs are bridged to corresponding JDBC connection profiles for the benefit of job wizards leveraging both connections.